-We investigate the impact of post-GFC regulatory changes on liquid asset holdings using a difference-in-differences design.
+We investigate the impact of post-GFC regulatory changes on liquid asset holdings using a differencein-differences design.
 Identifying the impact of the various post-GFC regulatory changes is difficult in part because 1) many regulations change at the same time, 2) banks typically change their policies much before regulations become final, and 3) there is no unambiguous way to date the regulatory changes.
 We focus on results using the end of 2013 as the first year for which we can observe bank balance sheets incorporating the regulatory changes, but also discuss results for alternative choices.
 Using a difference-in-differences analysis, we find evidence that banks with assets in excess of \$50 billion and especially those with assets in excess of \$250 billion have higher liquid asset holdings starting with the end of 2013.
 Such an increase could be consistent with an impact of the introduction of the LCR, but it could also result from increases in capital requirements.
-To distinguish between the effect of the LCR and of capital requirements, we investigate using a triple-interaction whether the liquid asset holdings change more for treated banks that have low liquid asset holdings before treatment.
-We find that this is so, which is consistent with an impact of the LCR on liquid asset holdings.
+To distinguish between the effect of the LCR and of capital requirements, we investigate using a triple-interaction whether the liquid asset holdings change more for treated banks that have low liquid asset holdings.
 We also find that the increase in liquid asset holdings is higher for the largest banks, which is consistent with the fact that the LCR rules are more demanding for these banks.
 However, when we investigate whether liquid assets increase more for banks with low Tier 1 ratios, we also find that banks with low Tier 1 ratios increase liquid asset holdings more.
 With higher capital requirements, banks with low Tier 1 ratios can satisfy the new requirements by reducing their holdings of risky assets and replacing them with liquid asset holdings.
 Consequently, our investigation finds that both the LCR and the change in capital requirements help explain the increase in liquid asset holdings for large banks and especially for the largest banks.